ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 It was my first Rust project and first contact with linked-data.
 I'm proud of my work, but I'm sure there is a lot to improve!

-Aside the code quality, efficiency and so on - here is the roadmap for this project.
+Besides the code quality, efficiency and so on - here is the roadmap for this project.

 ## Stronger Parser